k2-fsa/sherpa-ncnn/ffmpeg-examples/README.md

 # ffmpeg-examples

-Enable sherpa-ncnn to use any url/file input that FFmpeg support.
+Enable sherpa-ncnn to use any url/file input that FFmpeg supports.

 ## Usage

-This examples is disabled by default, please enable it by:
+This example is disabled by default, please enable it by:

 ```bash
 cd sherpa-ncnn